COMMUNICATION, COLLABORATION & CULTURE

 The target?
 An enduring security culture

-The challenge for most organisations is first to achieve secure behavior, and then progress to creating an enduring, secure culture with effective ways to monitor, measure and demonstrate it.
+The challenge for most organisations is first to achieve secure behaviour, and then progress to creating an enduring, secure culture with effective ways to monitor, measure and demonstrate it.